v-bulynkin/skype-export-parser/README.md

 After the data has been downloaded and extracted to a folder you find you cannot view it conveniently with local media files even if you use the [official Skype parser](https://go.skype.com/skype-parser).

-Moreover, it is impossible to detect which files belongs to which threads in the **media** subfolder.
+Moreover, it is impossible to detect which files belong to which threads in the **media** subfolder.

 ## What this script do
 This Powershell script tries to resolve these problems.

-It forms local HTML files for each thread where local pictures and videos are linked and shown in a browser.
+It forms a local HTML file for each thread where local pictures and videos are linked and shown in a browser.

-Optionally, it is possible to sort media files to separate folders and to rename those files by dates and thread names.
+Optionally, it is possible to sort media files by separate folders and to rename those files by dates and thread names.

 ## How it works
 The script asks two questions: